MerosCrypto/Meros/docs/Protocol/Merit.md

     scores[holder] = scores[holder] * 1000 / total
 ```

+If any scores happen to be 0, they are removed.
 If the sum of every score is less than 1000, the Merit Holder with the top score receives the difference between 1000 and the sum of the scores.
 A negative sigmoid which uses the Block’s difficulty for its x value produces a multiplier.
 Mints are then queued for each Merit Holder, in order, with an amount of `score * multiplier`.
 After 10 more Blocks, the mints are added to the Transactions.

 After Mints are decided, every miner in the Block's miners get their specified amount of Merit.
 This is considered live Merit.
 If these new Merit Holders don't publish any Elements which get archived in a Block, for an entire Checkpoint period, not including the Checkpoint period in which they get their initial Merit, their Merit is no longer live.
 If a Merit Holder loses all their Merit and then regains Merit, the regained Merit counts as "initial" Merit.
 To restore their Merit to live, a Merit Holder must get an Element archived in a Block.
 This turns their Merit into Pending Merit, and their Merit will be restored to Live Merit after the next Checkpoint period.
 Pending Merit cannot be used on the Consensus DAG, but does contribute towards the amount of Live Merit, and can be used on Checkpoints.
 After 52560 Blocks, Merit dies.
 It cannot be restored.
 This sets a hard cap on the total supply of Merit at 5256000 Merit.